 Gartner named Watson Studio on Cloud Pak for Data as a Leader among a group of 20 providers, crediting the solution’s thorough attention to responsible AI and governance.

-IBM brings a comprehensive approach to this challenge , including IBM Research’s scientific and open source technologies , IBM Cloud Pak for Data platform offerings, and IBM’s Services consulting and industry-driven solutions.
+IBM brings a comprehensive approach to this challenge , including IBM Research’s scientific and open source technologies , IBM Cloud Pak for Data platform offerings such as AI governance, and IBM’s Services consulting and industry-driven solutions.
 IBM can help you increase your AI lifecycle governance maturity level to ensure your AI systems satisfy the requirements of your business.

 IBM provides expertise and technology for both components of AI governance.
 IBM services [4,5] can help organizations decide how they want their AI system to perform responsibly, and our Cloud Pak for Data platform can provide the enhanced AI lifecycle that will help organizations implement their governance by leveraging the AI FactSheet technology from IBM Research.